citadelhack/T-215-Resources/LocalWriteups/CyberSpace/byte-modification-service/writeup.md

     PIE:      No PIE (0x400000)
 ```

-From this I saw that I was working with an unstripped x86-64 bit binary with NX and a Stack Canary but no PIE, this should make reversing and exploit crafting relatively simple.
+From this I saw that I was working with an unstripped x86-64 bit binary with NX and a Stack Canary but it is not PIE (Position Independent Executable), this should make reversing and exploit crafting relatively simple.

 ## Reversing
 Next to reverse the binary and see what primitives we are dealing with.